-The Perceptron can be used to approximate arbitrary linear functions and can be used for regression or classification problems.
+The Perceptron can be used to approximate arbitrary linear functions and can be used for problems of regression or classification.
 The Perceptron cannot learn a nonlinear mapping between input and output attributes.
-The XOR problem is a classic example of a problem that Perceptron cannot learn.
+The XOR problem is a classic example of a problem that the Perceptron cannot learn.

 The input and output values must be normalized such that each x is in [0; 1].
 The learning rate α in [0; 1] controls the amount of change each error has on the system, lower teachings are common such as 0.1.
 Weights can be updated online (after exposure to each input pattern) or in batches (after a fixed number of patterns have been observed).
 Batch updates should be more stable than online updates for some complex issues.

 A bias weight is used with a constant input signal to ensure the stability of the learning process.
 A stepwise transfer function is commonly used to transfer activation to a binary output value of 1 <–activation ≥ 0, otherwise 0.
 It is recommended to expose the system to input patterns in random order other than each iteration.
 Initial weights are usually small random values, usually in [0; 0.5].